bkaszuba/TextRecognition/resources/reuters21578/README.txt

 The TOPICS categories are economic subject categories.
 Examples include "coconut", "gold", "inventories", and "money-supply".
-This set of categories is the one that has been used in almost all previous research with the Reuters data.
+This set of categories is the one that has been used in almost all previous research with the TextRecognition data.
 HAYES90b discusses some examples of the policies (not always obvious) used by the human indexers in deciding whether a document belonged to a particular TOPIC category.